j-d-b/ma-1a-travel-times/README.md

 ```

 ## Routes
-Both routes **start at (42.390971, -71.013682)**, which is just after Boardman Street on MA-1A S. The approximate street address for this is 162 Boardman Street, though *this is not the same as the lat/lon*.
+Both routes **start at (42.384086, -71.021096)**, which is just north of Curtis Street on MA-1A S.

 ### Route A (MA-1A South via Sumner Tunnel)
-**Route A.** sets a waypoint at the **center of the Sumner Tunnel, at (42.367552, -71.047537)** and ends on the single-direction, **MA-1A S Gov Ctr exit ramp, at (42.363543, -71.057835)**.
+**Route A.** sets a waypoint at the **center of the Sumner Tunnel, at (42.367552, -71.047537)** and ends at the end of the single-direction, **MA-1A S Gov Ctr exit ramp, at (42.363861, -71.058278)**.

-It seems like it's impossible to get to this endpoint without going across the Sumner Tunnel, but the tunnel waypoint is included for clarity and consistency with **Route B**.
+It appears impossible (using Google Maps GUI) to get to this endpoint without going across the Sumner Tunnel, but the tunnel waypoint is included for clarity and consistency with **Route B**.

 ### Route B (I-90 S to I-93 N via Ted Williams Tunnel)
 **Route B.** sets a waypoint at the **center of the Ted Williams Tunnel, at (42.353492, -71.028607)** and ends on the single-direction, **I-93 N Gov Ctr exit ramp (Exit 23), at (42.361645, -71.054361)**.